jmgcov/fritter-backend/donotuse.md

 **Throws**

-- `403` if the user is not logged in, or in reader mode
+- `403` if the user is not logged in
-- `409` if like is a duplicate or otherwise cannot be created
-- `400` if freetId is not given
-- `404` if no freet has given freetId
+- `404` If the freetId is empty or invalid // COME BACK TO THIS

 #### `DELETE /api/like/:likeId?` - Delete an existing like